victorazangu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 007 gives no permission to owner,group and all permmision to other users adding 9-john_doe file
---reference=onother used to use same permissions as onother
+--reference=onother used to use same permissions as onother sudo chmod -R _11 */ adds execute permission to all subdirectories of the current directory of the owner